When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Felines need a moderate amount of healthy fat in their diets to support immune system health, eye health, as well as skin and coat health.
 Fat also makes food taste better.
 The Sphynx cat does better on lower-fat diets, as fat can be hard for them to digest.
 However, they do need healthy fats like Omega fatty acids from their diets.
 Healthy fats can come from fish oils as well as some nut or seed oils like sunflower oil.
 Fish like tuna, mackerel, salmon, and sardines are quite high in healthy Omega-3 fatty acids and are a great source of healthy fat.

 Felines do not need carbohydrates, and too many can be hard for them to digest.
 These are mainly found in plant material, which also provides a healthy source of fiber.
-Carbohydrates are often used as binders and fillers, in particular corn and wheat.
+Carbohydrates act as binders and fillers, in particular corn and wheat.
 Healthier carbohydrate choices are sweet potatoes, potato starch, and green beans.

 The amino acid taurine is important to feline heart health, but they cannot produce it naturally.
 This must come from their diet and is often added to cat chow.
 It is found naturally in fish, meat, and dairy products.